sidhdhika-banu/student-management/README.md

 ## Test API Endpoints

-Use Postman or Swagger UI to test the following endpoints:
+Use Postman to test the following endpoints:

 Add a new student: POST	- /api/students